 Interspersed between work meetings are talks and lectures by local archaeologists and, when possible, by visiting colleagues.

 Summer evenings are ideal for this (dependant on the weather of course) and a often take the form of visits to one of the island's many prehistoric dolmens or other archaeological sites.
-They may be led by the Field Archaeologist, the Section Chairman or another suitably qualified person.
 Site visits tend to start earlier in the evening, check the section calendar for more details.

 The Section also visits sites on neighbouring islands and France.